 Here are three items to pack in your potty training travel kit:

-- Sanitizing/Disinfecting Wipes – Use something like these Dreft Multi-Surface All-Purpose Gentle Cleaning Wipes to wipe bathroom countertops or any surface toddlers touch (which is pretty much everything!)
+- Sanitizing/Disinfecting Wipes – Use something like these gentle all-purpose cleaning wipes to wipe bathroom counter tops or any surface toddlers touch (which is pretty much everything!)

-- Disposable Seat Covers – The Mighty Clean Disposable Toilet Seat Covers are large enough that the entire seat and sides of the toilet are covered.
+- Disposable Seat Covers – These toilet seat covers are large enough that the entire seat and sides of the toilet are covered.
 Toddlers who need to hang on to steady themselves touch the cover and not the actual germy toilet seat.

 - Post It Notes – cover the sensor with a piece of paper and you’ll stop the toilet from flushing automatically and surprising your little one

 These potty training travel tips will help keep your little one on the right path toward potty training success no matter what your travel plans are for the year.

 What advice do you have for parents facing the traveling while potty training dilemma?